Vasili Berezutski: Coaching career

-On 3 January 2019, Vasili and his twin brother Aleksei joined Dutch club Vitesse as assistant coaches to Leonid Slutsky, who trained them with CSKA and national team.
+On 3 January 2019, Vasili and his twin brother Aleksei joined Dutch club Vitesse as assistant coaches to Leonid Slutsky, who trained them with CSKA and the national team.
 In August 2020 he returned to CSKA Moscow as assistant to Viktor Goncharenko, where he was joined by Aleksei once again in February 2021.
 In April 2021, Goncharenko was fired by CSKA and hired by FC Krasnodar, and Vasili followed him as an assistant, with Aleksei staying back at CSKA.
 On 5 January 2022, Krasnodar fired Goncharenko and Berezutski.
 On 10 January 2022, he returned to CSKA as an assistant to his brother Aleksei, who was promoted to head coach by that time.
 On 15 June 2022, he left CSKA by mutual consent, together with his brother.

 In early 2024, Berezutski moved to Chinese club Shanghai Shenhua, once again as an assistant to Slutsky.

 On 25 November 2024 Berezutski signed a 2.5-year contract with Azerbaijani club Sabah, becoming the team's head coach.
 He led Sabah FK to a 2:2 (3:1 by penalty) win over Turan Tovuz PFK in the Azərbaycan Kuboku 2024/2025 Round of 16.

 On 14 June 2025, Berezutski's contract with Sabah was terminated by mutual consent.

+On 11 December 2025, Berezutski was hired by Russian First League club Ural Yekaterinburg.
+Under his management, Ural dropped from the second place (a direct promotion spot) to 3rd, which meant Ural qualified for promotion play-offs.
+They lost to Dynamo Makhachkala and remained in the First League.